 Named after Herman Hamilton, a member of the illustrious Montford Point Marines, Hamilton's Tavern is the oldest beer and wine-licensed location in San Diego.
 The folks at this South Park alehouse want patrons to feel right at home while picking through their super-extensive beer list, which features more than 200 different bottles and a rotating selection of suds on 28 taps.

-The City of Roses has over 50 breweries that aren't Breakside, and almost every one of them is represented at no-nonsense Brit pub Horse Brass, which also happens to have the best fish and chips this side of London.
+The City of Roses has over 75 breweries that aren't Breakside, and almost every one of them is represented at no-nonsense Brit pub Horse Brass.
+This place has been serving up craft beer since 1976 (before it was cool) and has never not been a great place to knock back a few.
+It’s the best British pub outside of Britain, right down to the halibut fish & chips.

 Since opening in 2008, HopCat has become the beer bar go-to for a region that is serious about its suds.
 There are 48 taps that're heavy on Mitten-state brews (Founders, and Brewery Vivant are right there in town), plus a food menu that includes perfectly sliced, spiced, and beer-battered fries.